Updated April 22, 2022.

 - What fears, anxieties, or worries might be causing my emotions?

-- How will the current situation impact my life and/or my family?
+- How will the current situation impact my life and/or my loved ones and community?

 - What has helped me deal with stressful situations in the past, and how can I use them now?

-- Plan for the future, even a day or week at a time with the current situation in mind.
+- Plan for the future, even a day or week at a time.

-- Think about what you want to accomplish when all of this passes, for example, a vacation, more education, etc.
+- Think about what you might want to accomplish in the future.

 - Identify your strengths and how to use them to benefit others in your community.

-- Identify what you can do now that may help your friends, family and community.
+- Identify what you can do now that may help your loved ones and community.

-- Make plans with others to check in, talk, and do activities (even virtually) together.
+- Make plans with others to check in, talk, and do activities together.

-Limit your exposure to the news.
-Despite the quick pace of the current situation, not much changes in a day.
-Know where to get accurate, reliable information like your local public health agency and Colorado’s Department of Public Health and Environment (website link here).
-Discuss what you have learned with family and friends; this helps us process events and maintain some perspective.
+Stay informed, but limit your exposure to the news.
+While it’s important to keep up with COVID-19 developments, it’s often tempting to keep reading or watching long after we get the news we need.
+Seek accurate, reliable information from trusted sources like CDPHE, CDC, and your local public health agency.
+Once you’ve taken in the news, discuss what you have learned with family and friends; this helps us process events and maintain some perspective.
 Share accurate information with others in your networks who might be hard to reach or have difficulty understanding.